cmorty/f5vpn-login/README.md

 The primary feature this fork adds over upstream is support for two-factor authentication.

+## WFM (Works For Me) mode

+[This Repo](https://github.com/cmorty/f5vpn-login) is it WFM (Works For Me) mode.
+Thus, if you have an issue you will probably be on your own.
+If you can fix your issue yourself, feel free to create a pull request and I will look at it.

+As an alternative there's also [gof5](https://github.com/kayrus/gof5), which however has no comfort login yet.

 ## Setup

 The script requires [`ppp`](https://www.samba.org/ppp/).
 If you are on Linux, install it using your package manager.
 If you are on MacOS, you already have it.